maybenot-io/maybenot/README.md

 Maybenot is a framework for traffic analysis defenses that hide patterns in encrypted communication.
-Its goal is to increase the uncertainty of network attackers, hence its logo 🤔 - the thinking face emoji (Unicode U+1F914).
+Its goal is to increase the uncertainty of network attackers, hence its logo 🤔 - the thinking face emoji (U+1F914).

 [![Crates.io][crates-badge]][crates-url]
 [![Documentation][docs-badge]][docs-url]